How Indian Pharma Companies Are Protecting Supply Chains from Global Shocks and US Tariff Disruptions (2025)

 When the US announced potential tariffs on imported drugs, the tremors were felt across India’s pharma ecosystem.
-The headlines screamed “US Tariff Threats Push Indian Pharma to Diversify Beyond Generics,” and beneath that lay a deeper warning — our pharma supply chains are dangerously exposed.
+The headlines screamed ‘US Tariff Threats Push Indian Pharma to Diversify Beyond Generics,’ and beneath that lay a deeper warning — India’s pharma supply chain disruption risk is real, and most companies are dangerously underprepared.

 For years, the Indian pharmaceutical sector has been the world’s generic powerhouse.
 Nearly 90% of chronic care drugs in the US — from amlodipine to gabapentin — come from Indian manufacturers.
 But the same success has created a single-point dependency.
 One trade policy, one disruption, and the ripple hits every plant, every warehouse, every hospital shelf.